 Now that we’ve gone through the intricate details of working with push notifications, even omitting the question of storage, you’re probably wondering, “Is there any way to make all this simpler?”
 Just imagine what it would take to manage potentially thousands or millions of channel URIs for a hopefully large and expanding customer base!

 Fortunately, you’re not the first to ask such questions.
-Besides third party solutions such as those offered by Urban Airship, Windows Azure Mobile Services can make your life a whole lot easier.
+Besides third-party solutions such as those offered by Urban Airship, Windows Azure Mobile Services can make your life a whole lot easier.

 Windows Azure Mobile Services, which I’ll just abbreviate as AMS, provides a pre-built solution (basically a number of REST endpoints) for most of the service details we’ve been discussing.
 A “mobile service” is basically one that manages a database on your behalf and provides library functions to easily send payloads to WNS.
 An introduction to AMS can be found on Add cloud to your app with Windows Azure Mobile Services.